QubesOS/qubes-doc/configuration/cjdns.md

 user@cjdns-gw:~/cjdns$ sudo systemctl start cjdns
 ```
 Verify that Cjdns is running:
-1. Check that `/etc/cjdroute.conf` was created.
+1. Check that `/etc/cjdroute.conf` was created with:
+'user@cjdns-gw:~/cjdns$ su -
+ user@cjdns-gw:~/cjdns$ cd etc
+ user@cjdns-gw:~/cjdns$ stat cjdroute.conf'
+If you terminal says:
+'stat: cannot stat ‘downloads’: No such file or directory'
+Then it doesn't exist and delete the qube/start over.
+Otherwise move on.
 2. Check that Cjdns service is running: `sudo systemctl status cjdns`

 ### 5. Make Cjdns router configuration persistent